 Shareholders intending to present a proposal at the 2020 Annual Meeting of Shareholders, but not to include the proposal in our proxy statement, to nominate a person for election as a director, must comply with the requirements set forth in our Amended and Restated Bye-laws.
 Our Amended and Restated Bye-laws require, among other things, that our Secretary receive written notice from the shareholder of record of their intent to present such proposal or nomination not earlier than the close of business on the 120th day and not later than the close of business on the 90th day prior to the anniversary of the preceding year's annual meeting.
 Therefore, we must receive notice of such a proposal or nomination for the 2020 Annual Meeting of Shareholders no earlier than the close of business on January 31, 2020 and no later than February 29, 2020.
 The notice must contain the information required by our Amended and Restated Bye-laws, a copy of which is available upon request to our Secretary.
-In the event that the date of the 2020 Annual Meeting of Shareholders is more than 30 days before or more than 30 days after May 29, 2020, then the notice must be given not later than 10 days following the earlier of the date on which notice of the 2020 Annual Meeting was made.
+In the event that the date of the 2020 Annual Meeting of Shareholders is more than 30 days before or more than 30 days after May 29, 2020, then the notice must be given not later than 10 days following the earlier of the date on which notice of the 2020 Annual Meeting was posted to shareholders or the date on which public disclosure of the date of the 2020 Annual Meeting was made.
 SEC rules permit management to vote proxies in its discretion in certain cases if the shareholder does not comply with this deadline and, in certain other cases notwithstanding the shareholder's compliance with this deadline.